 The Covid-19 pandemic has significantly changed the dynamics of hiring and onboarding for employers.
 Organizations have had to quickly transition to more adept means of onboarding practices.
 Without any precedent, hiring teams and HR managers were forced to adapt to new circumstances – be it hiring new employees or welcoming new staff while HR teams themselves work remotely.

 Technology remains the foundation for effectively engaging in a remote working environment.
 Ensure that adequate and right technology and equipment is available for employees.
 Identify the required software, and provide requisite hardware, network access and configurations for an individual to perform his job.
+Give adequate access and training for job-based tools so that work quality and deadlines are not compromised.
+Workplace communication tools such as slack and project managment tools like proofhub help you make that transition to remote work faster.
 Develop online documents for acknowledgement and verification for the new hire, as well employee handbooks and other employee related information such as benefits.

 Onboarding is a long term strategic process that requires the partnership of all levels of the organization.
 For an effective onboarding program, the process must not be seen as a one day or one week schedule, but rather engaging with the new hire on a 30-60-90 day plan.
 In these new circumstances, it is vital to create a virtual onboarding program that engages with the new hire just as effectively as a one on one interaction would.